2024 Medical Education Day

 Session II - 2:45PM-4:15PM

 Pre-work & Required Materials: Workshop participants should plan to bring their own laptops and sign up for UCLA Microsoft Copilot using their MedNet or UCLA email in advance of the session.
+Please note this is different than signing up for Microsoft 365 Copilot with their MedNet email - only sign up for UCLA Microsoft Copilot.

 Lead Facilitators: Serena K. Wang, MD is an Assistant Professor in Internal Medicine and serves as one of the Educators for Excellence, a small group of accomplished and dedicated faculty teachers with expertise in small group facilitation who work with students longitudinally providing career and clinical coaching.
 She is a leading educator in developing the evidence-based medicine curriculum at DGSOM and is passionate about utilizing artificial intelligence in medical education.
 Dr. Wang completed her medical school training at Northwestern University in Chicago and her Internal Medicine residency at Cedars-Sinai Medical Center.